Charles S. Rabkin, M.D.

 Rockville, MD 20850

 Non-Hodgkin lymphoma is a neoplasm of the effector cells that mediate adaptive immunity.
 I study the acquired and inherited abnormalities of immune cells that may contribute to their malignant transformation.
-This work has revealed important roles of chronic infection, immune dysregulation and chromosomal translocation as mechanisms for this disease.
 AIDS-related lymphoma represents a particularly informative model, given its high incidence in defined populations under close medical supervision.
 To advance research efforts in this area, we have launched AIDSLymph, a consortium investigating associations and risk factors for lymphoma in patients with advanced HIV infection, in collaboration with the North American AIDS Cohorts Collaboration on Research & Design (NA-ACCORD).

 Camargo MC, Kim WH, Chiaravalli AM, Kim KM, Corvalan AH, Matsuo K, Yu J, Sung JJ, Herrera-Goepfert R, Meneses-Gonzalez F, Kijima Y, Natsugoe S, Liao LM, Lissowska J, Kim S, Hu N, Gonzalez CA, Yatabe Y, Koriyama C, Hewitt SM, Akiba S, Gulley ML, Taylor PR, Rabkin CS.
 Improved survival of gastric cancer with tumour Epstein-Barr virus positivity: an international pooled analysis.
 Gut.
 2014;63(2):236-43.